Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Catechins and EGCG: The Main Offenders

-Here is the important nuance: catechins are also the reason green tea is so good for you.
-They are powerful antioxidants linked to cardiovascular protection, metabolic support, and anti-inflammatory effects.
-So the goal is never to eliminate catechins entirely — it is to find teas and brewing methods that keep them in balance with the other compounds in the cup.
+The primary source of bitterness in green tea is a family of polyphenols called catechins.
+The most abundant is EGCG (epigallocatechin gallate).
+EGCG and galloylated catechins activate bitter taste receptors on the tongue.
+Here is the important nuance: catechins are also the reason green tea is so good for you — they are powerful antioxidants linked to cardiovascular protection and anti-inflammatory effects.
+The goal is never to eliminate catechins entirely — it is to find teas and brewing methods that keep them in balance.

 Caffeine: The Bitterness Amplifier